MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-defender-for-endpoint.md

 Recommendations include remediation steps to fix detected issues.

-### EDR solution misconfigurations
+### Defender for Endpoint misconfigurations

-If you're using Defender for Endpoint as an EDR solution, Defender for Cloud can also run some checks for EDR misconfiguration settings, including
+If you're using Defender for Endpoint as an EDR solution, Defender for Cloud can run some checks for misconfiguration settings, including:

 - Scans that haven't run for seven days: `Both full and quick scans are out of 7 days`
 - Signatures that are out-of-date: `Signature out of date`